greensteph/gatsby-starter-netlify-cms/src/pages/index.md

 ---
+heading: What would you like to study?
+subheading: not currently used
 templateKey: index-page
 title: Study Time
-image: /img/vectorstock_953773.png
-heading: What would you like to study?
-subheading: not currently used
-mainpitch:
-  title: ELA
-  description: lorem ipsum
-description: lorem ipsum
 science:
   flashcards:
     - image: /img/coffee.png